PBillingsby/brewery_find_cli/README.md

 BreweryFinder will assist you in finding breweries with delicious beer in every state in the United States.

 BreweryFinder will give you the option to list breweries by state, or list brewery by name.
-In finding a certain brewery you will also have the option to list surrounding breweries in the same city as your chosen one.

 For additional information, please watch the [VIDEO WALKTHROUGH LINK](www.google.com)